arvados/arvados_cwl_tester/README.md

-# Arvados-cwltest - framework for testing Common Workflow Language on Arvados
+# arvados_cwl_tester - framework for testing Common Workflow Language on Arvados

 ## Introduction

-Arvados-cwltest library is dedicated to people, that develop pipelines in CWL and run them on Arvados.
+*arvados_cwl_tester* library is dedicated to people, that develop pipelines in CWL and run them on Arvados.
 It allows to create easy and reproducible tests for CWL scripts, which you can keep in your repository inside python script and run them using `pytest` package from python (https://docs.pytest.org/en/7.1.x/).
 Usage of this library requires some basic Python knowledge, but don't be afraid - is super easy.
 Let's get started!

 ## Installation